Sz-Tim/isRev/ms/msDraft.md

 # Conclusion
 In summary, ant elevational ranges are narrowest at tropical latitudes, leading to higher gradient-wide beta diversity and high species turnover.
 This trend becomes less distinct at higher taxonomic levels where elevational ranges become broader and communities become increasingly nested.
-The elevational species richness patterns, which, in contrast to elevational ranges and beta diversity, do not vary systematically across latitudes, are a conglomerate property across subfamilies and genera rather than just a function of the most speciose subtaxon.
+The elevational species richness patterns do not vary systematically across latitudes, in contrast to elevational ranges and beta diversity.
+Elevational species richness is a conglomerate property across subfamilies and genera rather than just a function of the most speciose subtaxon.
-The broad similarity of richness patterns along a given gradient, including among species, within and among genera, and within and among subfamilies, suggests that despite large biological differences, similar factors may influence the elevational distribution of ant species across many genera and subfamilies.
+**The broad similarity of richness patterns along a given gradient, including among species, within and among genera, and within and among subfamilies, suggests that despite large biological differences, similar factors may influence the elevational distribution of ant species across many genera and subfamilies.**
-Thus, while range sizes and changes in species composition are inherently tied to variation in species richness, they perhaps are not as directly relevant to richness patterns at the scale of elevational gradients.
+Thus, while range sizes and changes in species composition are inherently tied to variation in species richness, they are not as directly relevant to richness patterns at the scale of elevational gradients.

 ---